bge-barcoding/ibol-europe-gaplist-app/README.md

   by: skipping the ORM and doing SQL directly; optimising some of the SQLite pragmas;
   parallel processing of BCDM chunks in separate threads.
 None of these changes are trivial, however.
+- Pipelining.
+A shell script is provided to document the processing steps.
+However, a more robust approach that involves better environment management and error handling would be welcome.
+E.g. a simple snakemake pipeline or something.

 ## Notice